 The City Clerk posts appointment opportunities as they occur for all boards, committees and commissions.
 The Notice of Vacancy will include the number of vacancies, date, time and location of meetings for the board, committee or commission.

 SONOMA COUNTY LIBRARY COMMISSION

-*Applications are currently being accepted through Wednesday, July 15th.
-The current seat is set to expire on August 1, 2020.
-Application Form may be submitted by email to the City Clerk at email@example.com or mailing to 124 N. Cloverdale Blvd., Cloverdale, CA 95425.
+*Applications are currently being accepted through Thursday, March 24, 2022.
+The current seat is set to expire on August 1, 2024.
+Application Form may be submitted by email to the City Manager at email@example.com or mailing to 124 N. Cloverdale Blvd., Cloverdale, CA 95425.

 In an effort to increase youth participation in local government, the Joint City/Cloverdale Unified School District Subcommittee has developed a Student-City Council Liaison position to gain student participation at monthly City Council meetings and serve as a youth voice for the community.
 The Student-City Council Liaison is an annual position for a one school-year term.
 Duties include: Act as liaison between the City Council and the High School for a one school-year term, Assist in special projects, Serve as a role model for younger youth, and Provide periodic updates to the School/Student Council on current projects and activities.

 1. Be at least entering into 11th grade and maintain at least a 2.0 GPA; and